Ultraviolet Spectropolarimetry with Polstar: Massive Star Binary Colliding Winds: Introduction

 \section{Introduction}

-Despite comprising the rarest stellar mass group, massive stars ($>$ 8 M$_\odot$) are amongst the most important originators of elements in the Universe because they synthesize and distribute heavy elements, particularly oxygen, when they explode as supernovae.
-A massive star also enriches the interstellar medium via its strong stellar wind, which leads to significant changes in the star's mass over its lifetime.
-Such a dramatic mass loss strongly impacts the subsequent evolution of a massive star -- its evolutionary path in the H-R diagram, the type of supernovae, whether it becomes a gamma-ray burster, and the type of remnant compact objects it produces.
+Despite comprising the rarest stellar mass group, massive stars ($>$ 8 M$_\odot$) are amongst the most important originators of elements in the Universe because they synthesize and distribute heavy elements, especially oxygen through aluminum, when they explode as supernovae.
+They also form and evolve much faster than lower-mass stars, thereby influencing the formation and composition of all other stars and their planets.
+The drastically stronger stellar wind of a massive star, when compared to the solar wind, also enriches the interstellar medium, and can lead to significant changes in the star's mass over its lifetime.
+This affects its evolutionary path in the H-R diagram, its type of supernovae, whether it becomes a gamma-ray burster, and the compact remnant it produces, along with any gravitational wave signature it might create if it is a close binary.

-Most massive stars spend a large fraction of their lives in binary systems with other massive stars; approximately 50\% are thought to engage in mass exchange with a close companion \citep{Sana2012}.
-The interactions between companions significantly alter the evolutionary paths of both stars.
-Thus, characterizing the mass transfer and mass loss processes in such systems is key to mapping their life cycles and understanding how they affect their Galactic surroundings.
+Indeed, most massive stars spend a large fraction of their lives in binary systems with other massive stars, and more than half are thought to engage in mass exchange with a close companion \citep{Sana2012}.
+Tracking these evolutionary effects are the topic of two other \textit{Polstar} proposal objectives, called \textit{S3} \citep{Jones2021} and \textit{S4} \citep{Peters2021}; this white paper relates to objective \textit{S5}, which entails using the proximity of the two massive stars as a unique probe of the nature of their wind dynamics.